mercethem/For-Midterm-Exam-Of-Orientation-Course/README.md

 # For-Midterm-Exam
-This repository created for midterm exam of orientation at Fırat University
+This repository created for midterm exam of Orientation Course at Fırat University